 This book is set in the 1960s, and so the fact that this family are all black is a key point, and the racism and segregation of the deep South in the 1960s play a key role in the problems that the family must face, and the unusual aspect of Lily’s relationship with the women.
 This is why I thought of this book to feature in the Worldwide Wednesday series, as the deep South and South Carolina plays an important role in the messages of the novel, and the storyline in general.

-Have you read this book?
-Do you want to?
+What do you think of my fourth Worldwide Wednesday?
+Have you read any books set in South Carolina?
 Do you enjoy reading books from different places in the world?

 Happy reading x